-If a word-sized Var is specified, 2 bytes are read and stored into the Var high byte first, followed by the low byte.
+Once Control and/or Address has been sent to the device, the data specified between the square brackets is read from the device.
+If a word-or long-sized Var is specified, the bytes are read and stored into the Var highest byte first, followed by the lower byte(s).
 This order is different than the way variables are normally stored, low byte first.